mihanizator/developer-site/config-1_x_0.md

 be multiple config names related to a single Mount Point, as well as a single config that works with numerous Mount Points.

 Name uniquely identifies the particular `Exofile.yml` content.
-Exogress servers will validate that multiple Clients with the same `name` and `revision` announce exactly the same config.
+Exogress servers will validate that multiple clients with the same `name` and `revision` announce the same config.

 ### revision